M1st3r3/Terraform_Proxmox/Walkthrough.md

     echo "Copying VMs from template..."
-    read -p "Enter the template name: " template_name read -p "Enter the number of VMs to create: " vm_count read -p "Enter the starting VM ID: " start_vm_id
+    read -p "Enter the template name: " template_name read -p "Enter the number of VMs to create: " vm_count read -p "Enter the VM ID of the template: " template_vm_id read -p "Enter the starting VM ID: " start_vm_id

     # To Implement